-Inline skates, sometimes referred to as rollerblades, have a line of wheels down the centre of the sole.
+Inline skates, sometimes referred to as rollerblades or speed skates, have a line of wheels down the centre of the sole.
 This is best for those that want to increase their speed and keep that momentum, however, they can prove more challenging to get used to for first timers.
 Quad skates are the most commonly seen skates, and have two pairs of wheels on the soles.
 Arguably, for those new to the sport, it allows a greater sense of control and balance when compared with inline skates.

 In regards to hard-boot or soft-boot skates, this choice is down to what type of activities you’ll be using your skates for: recreational or focused workouts.

 Soft-boots are best for those dancing and performing in their skates, as they’re more flexible and lighter in weight.
 Hard-boots, on the other hand, are ideal for those who need support for longer rides out due to them skating predominantly for fitness.
 As you’d expect, hard-boots tend to be less supple and thus slightly heavier.

-As well as boots, you’ll also need to invest in some protective gear such as elbow pads and knee pads, and a helmet.
+As well as boots, you’ll also need to invest in some protective gear such as elbow pads and knee pads, a helmet, and wrist guards.
 These might not sound glamorous, but they will ensure you don’t suffer too serious an injury.
-Other types of equipment you may not have considered is a mouthguard and skating socks.
+Other types of protective equipment you may not have considered is a mouthguard and skating socks.